A colorectal polyp is a growth on the lining of the colon or rectum.

 Polyps may also be linked to some inherited disorders, including:

-There are usually no symptoms.
+Polyps usually do not have symptoms.
 When present, symptoms may include:

 Exams and Tests